bcookOh1/gdoor/README.md

 # gdoor
 ## Introduction
-A raspberry pi zero project that:
+Ths is a raspberry pi zero project that:
-1) uses the gpio lib to read digital inputs on some loop rate
+1) uses the gpio lib to reads/write digital io on some loop rate
-2) write the door status to a sqlite3 database/table (garage/door_state)
+2) write the door status, temperature, and humdity to a sqlite3 database/table (garage/door_state)
 3) use php in apache to display the status on a network accessable webpage

-This project is just to learn how to do raspberry pi projects.
-The program is written in c++, since that what I know.
-And a c++ application is ~16 times faster than a python script.
+I used this project to learn how to do raspberry pi projects.
+The program is written in c++, since that what I know best.
+And c++ applications run about 16 times faster than a python script.

 The raspberry pi zero w/ a 16G sd card can run standard programs and this project will push some assumptions on what I can build and run with moderate performance.

-**Features**
+## Features
 * monitor and record the garage door open/close state
   * present as a table on the web
 * includes a "help light" turned on for N minutes triggered with the door opens/closes